The Gate — A Structural Analysis

 [ III ] Material Incentivization P3: Rewards entrench & erode +

 As the boundary gains social currency, concrete rewards attach to entry: compensation, access, opportunity.
 These create genuine material consequences, making arbitrariness practically irrelevant.
-Simultaneously, extrinsic rewards undermine the agent's capacity for intrinsically motivated action.
+But the material mechanism operates in three directions simultaneously: extrinsic rewards undermine intrinsic motivation, credential inflation progressively punishes non-participation, and the attachment of market logic corrupts whatever genuine value the gated practice originally contained.

 Psychology Edward Deci & Richard Ryan